psifidotos/kwin-script-workflow/README.md

 About
 =====
-This is the plasmoid version derived from the WorkFlow project.
+This is the kwin script version derived from the WorkFlow project.
 The project is trying to enhance every user's unique workflow by combining existing technologies from Plasma.